Hertl, Couture rally Sharks to 3-2 win over Jets in OT - NewsBreak

 Lorentz gave the Sharks a 1-0 lead with 5:47 left in the first period after a scramble on the left side following the rebound of Oskar Lindblom's shot from between the circles.
 It was Lorentz's seventh of the season.

 Niederreiter tied it at 6:05 of the second as he got Josh Morrissey's feed between the circles, spun and fired it past Reimer.
-It was his 19th of the season and 200th of his career — and first since being acquired from acquired from Nashville on Feb.
-25.
+It was his 19th of the season and 200th of his career.

-“It's not very important right now,” Niederreiter said, “obviously great to get on the board but it's tough that we lost.”

 UP NEXT